vicnala/meteor-nw-headless-serialport/README.md

 # meteor-nw-headless-serialport

-Meteor with node-webkit as a headless client using serialport.
+Meteor with node-webkit as a headless client using serialport npm module.

-I said headless but, by now, you still need an X display to run nw.js.
-The easiest way is to start the graphic system (currently using a Raspberry Pi 2 default display).
+Said headless but, by now, you still need an X display to run nw.js.
+The easiest way is to start the graphic system (currently using a Raspberry Pi default display).

 ## What is this?